rlberry-py/rlberry/docs/user_guide2.md

 ## Experimenting with Bandits. <!-- TOCHECK :plus tard -->
 ## Reproducibility
 ### Seeding
+In rlberry you can use a seed to generate pseudo-"random number".
+Most of the time, it allow you to re-run the same algorithm with the same pseudo-"random number", and make your experiment reproducible.
+You can find the guide for Seeding [here](seeding_page).

 ### Saving and Loading Agents
 ### Saving and Loading Data
 ## Advanced Usage<!-- TOCHECK :plus tard -->